 In the case of the Newark water crisis, NRDC alleges that the actions of city and state officials violate the Safe Drinking Water Act, and their breach resulted in some of the highest recently recorded levels of lead in Newark, New Jersey.
 According to the organization, more children from Newark have experienced lead poisoning than any other part of New Jersey.
 Tests conducted in 2016 revealed that 30 public schools contained elevated levels of lead in their water.

 Cities are required by law to take action when lead levels in drinking water exceed 15 parts per billion (ppb).
 When Newark tap water samples were tested between 2013 and 2015, they revealed lead in excess of this amount.
 One area’s levels surpassed 19.3 ppb.

-According to an H2M Associates report prepared for the City of Newark, the water supply suffered from a system that has long suffered disrepair, from outdated equipment that does not work—as well as systemic failures to conduct maintenance and routinely calibrate instruments.
+According to an H2M Associates report prepared for the City of Newark, the water supply suffered from a system with outdated equipment that does not work—as well as systemic failures to conduct maintenance and routinely calibrate instruments.

 Six months into lead monitoring, which began in 2017, 10 percent of the tested drinking water samples exceeded 27 ppb.
 Six homes in the city tested greater than 50 ppb.
 Lead levels exceeded federal limits for 18 continuous months.
 The Wanaque service area was especially hard hit.

 A federal judge denied emergency motions to widen Newark’s filter program.